-Mortgage This mortgage is made theday of, 20, between the mortgagor, [name of mo gagor], at [insert residence], and [name of mortgagee], mortgagee, at [insert residence].
-To secure the payment of an indebtedness of S[numbers][written out]dollars, to paid on starting on theday of 20 with interest to be computed from at the rate % per year, and to be paid monthly, according to the promissory note of today's date, the mortgage hereby mortgages to the mortgagee. [address and legal description of the property].
-And the mortgagor promises the mortgagee as follows: 1.
-That the mortgagor will pay the debt as provided.
-2. That the mortgagor will keep the buildings on the premises insured against loss by fire for the benefit of the mortgagee; that s/he will assign and deliver the policies to the mortgagee; and that s/he will reimburse the mortgagee for any premiums paid for insurance made by the mortgagee on the mortgagor's default in insuring the buildings.
-3. That no building on the premises shall be removed or demolished without the consent of t mortgagee.
-4. That the whole principal sum and interest shall become due at the option of the mortgages after default in the payment of any installment of principal or of interest for days or after default in the payment of any tax, water rate or assessment for days, after notice and demand; or after default after notice and demand either in assigning and delivering the policie insuring the buildings against loss by fire to the mortgagee; or in reimbursing the mortgagee for premiums paid on such insurance, as provided here; 5.
-That the mortgagor will pay all taxes, assessments or water rates, and if s/he defaults, the mortgagee may pay instead.
-6. That the mortgagor within days upon request in person or days upon request by 6.
-That the mortgagor within days upon request in person or days upon request by mail will furnish a written statement, properly acknowledged, of the amount due on this mail will furnish a written statement, properly acknowledged, of the amount due on this mortgage and whether any offsets or defenses exist against the mortgage debt.
-7. That any notice and demand or request shall be in writing and may be served in person or b mail.
-9. That the mortgagor warrants the title to the premises. structure mongagor narions the title to the premises As evidence of this agreement between the parties, this mortgage is signed below by them.
-Mortgagor.
-Mortgagee.
+Mortgage ga This mortgage is made theday of, 20, between the mortgagor, [name of mor agor], at [insert residence], and [name of mortgagee], mortgagee, at [insert residence].
+To secure the payment of an indebtedness of \$[numbers][written out]dollars, to be add on starting on theday of, 20 with interest to be computed from at the rate ( [address and legal description of the property].
+And the mortgagor promises the mortgagee as follows: A 1.
+That the mortgagor will keep the buildings on the premises insured against loss by fire for the benefit of the mortgagor will keep the buildings on the premises insured against loss by fire for the benefit of the mortgagee; that s/he will assign and deliver the policies to the mortgagee; and that s/he will reimburse the mortgagee for any premiums paid for insurance made by the mortgagee on the mortgagors' default in insuring the buildings.
+3. That no building on the premises shall be removed or demolished without the consent of the mortgagee.
+4. That the whole principal sum and interest shall become due at the option of the mortgagee: • after default in the payment of any tax, water rate or assessment for A: